Topics

 These are some of factors that are related to part (B) of the graph.

 The important thing here is that each of these factors seems to be linked to weight gain, but there is no causality between each factor and outcome.
-Rather, they are related to inducing intestinal starvation.
-(In this case, some may say intestinal starvation can be “confounding factors.”)
+Rather, they are related to inducing intestinal starvation, and intestinal starvation has a causal relationship with obesity (In this case, some may say intestinal starvation can be the “confounding factor”).

 [Related article]